IIIF/cookbook-recipes/recipe/0026-toc-opera/index.md

 Like books, A/V content can be divided into parts that constitute a unit of interest.
 It is important to provide users with easy access to these individual units so the structure of an A/V item is represented in a table of contents to facilitate navigation given that jumping to a specific point using only the player slider is hard.

 Opera is a form of theatre in which music has a leading role.
-A recording of an opera is a good example of structured A/V: an opera is composed of acts; an act is composed of scenes; a Scene may include multiple arias.
+A recording of an opera is a good example of structured A/V: an opera is composed of acts; an act is composed of scenes; a scene may include multiple arias.
 Ranges are well suited to model the hierarchy of the components of an opera.

 ## Implementation Notes